kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/time-management.md

 You can find a good template for a time audit [here](https://spscc.edu/sites/default/files/imce/students/LSS/Handout_Time%20Audit.pdf).

-Here's is what you can do with the information that you get from your completed time audit:
+Here is what you can do with the information that you get from your completed time audit:
 - Compare your perception of time versus reality
 - Analyze the priority of task categories
 - Identify time drains